 Keep it short and sharp

 The simple fact that the word ‘blog’ is the shortened term for ‘web log’ highlights that readers expect snappy articles, rather than lengthy analysis pieces.
-Keeping any copy short and on point will not only improve regular reader numbers and engagement, but will also prove less time consuming for you and your staff.
+Keeping any copy short (the average blog post has around 1150 words) and on point will not only improve regular reader numbers and engagement, but will also prove less time consuming for you and your staff.

 Have a point